xtdb/xtdb-tutorial/7-evict.nextjournal.md

 (full-query node)
 ```

-All the data associated with the specified `:xt/id` has been removed from the xtdb along with the eid itself.
+All the data associated with the specified `:xt/id` has been removed from the XTDB along with the eid itself.

 The transaction history is immutable.
 This means the transactions will never be removed.
-You assure Ilex that the documents are completely removed from xtdb, you can show this by looking at the `history-descending` information for each person.
+You assure Ilex that the documents are completely removed from XTDB, you can show this by looking at the `history-descending` information for each person.

 ```clojure
 (xt/entity-history (xt/db node)